loganr914/loganr914/README.md

 ## About me

-#### My name is Logan, and I'm a self-taught programmer and game developer from Florida.
+#### My name is Logan, I'm a self-taught programmer, game developer and Linux user from Florida.

-✨ My first programming experience was with MicroPython in 2022, when I discovered microcontrollers and bought a few Raspberry Pi RP2040 boards to tinker with.
-I played around with them for a little while, but didn't make much progress in understanding how to code or how it all works.
-I also got into 3D modelling and printing around that same time, but after a few successes, I had too many issues with my printer destroying what it was supposed to create.
-That was when I realized the value of digital creation.
+✨ My first programming experience was in computer class in high school, writing simple CLI programs on code.org in Python, but I didn't stick with it at the time because I didn't like school (still don't).
+My first real programming experience outside of school was around October 2022, I can't remember the exact YouTube video I saw, but it made me want to learn how to program microcontrollers to make robots and bought a few [Raspberry Pi RP2040](https://raspberrypi.com/products/rp2040/) boards, some monochrome OLED I2C displays, and a sensor kit.
+I started my programming with those boards and displays in [MicroPython](https://micropython.org/) using [Thonny](https://thonny.org/).
+I wrote a few little programs where I draw shapes on the displays, switch the colors of an RGB LED with a button, and play musical notes through a buzzer speaker.

-I started writing vanilla Python consistently around September of 2024 and have been writing small programs to test myself at least twice a week since then.
+I didn't make very much progress with MicroPython, but spending that time and effort to understand and do it myself definitely laid the foundations for my eventual return to programming.
+That return happened in September of 2024, when I started stumbled upon [raylib](https://raylib.com/), which showed me that making games alone is much more achievable than I originally thought.
+Since then, I've been writing little prototypes of apps and games that I keep interating on and refactoring as I learn new concepts.

-📚 I'm currently learning as much Python as I can before I dive into a lower-level language like C or Zig, as well as refreshing my webdev knowledge for [my website](https://loganr914.github.io/my-website/)
+📚 I'm currently learning as much Python as I can before I move on to lower-level languages like C or Odin, as well as refreshing my webdev knowledge and learning Javascript just for [my personal website](https://loganr914.github.io/)

-🎯 My current goals are to keep absorbing knowledge, pimp out [my website](https://loganr914.github.io/my-website/) and finish [pyray-2d-template](https://github.com/loganr914/pyray-2d-template/)
+🎯 My current goals are to keep learning Python and whatever other languages and concepts I come across, pimp out [my website](https://loganr914.github.io/) and turn [pyray-2d-template](https://github.com/loganr914/pyray-2d-template/) into a decent starting point for beginner Python game devs using raylib.

-🎲 Fun fact: In 2015, I broke my left arm 3 times while skateboarding, almost within a 6 month timespan, all at the same skatepark.
-The first time was at the elbow (ulna bone), then two bones at once at the wrist (ulna and radius bones).
-To this day, those are the only broken bones I've ever had.
-Maybe it was just an unlucky year?
+🎲 Fun fact: In the year 2015, I broke my left arm 3 times while skateboarding.
+It all happened at the same skatepark, just over 6 months apart.
+The first break was on June 12th, my elbow (ulna bone), then, on December 23rd, a double-whammy on my wrist (ulna and radius).
+To this day, those are the only bones I've ever broken.

 <div align="center">